kalimero0411/fastakit/README.md

 - The `--random` option applies after all other sequence manipulation processes.
 - The `--makeanno` option enables `--orf` if neither `--orf` or `--extract` are selected, and disables `--translate`.
 Works with `--seq_range` and `--max_seq`.
 Use `--makeanno gff` or `--makeanno gtf` to get GFF3 or GTF format, respectively. `--makeanno` sort by start position by default, but this can be changed using `--name_sort`, `--length_sort` and `--reverse_sort`.
 The `--reverse_sort` in this case applies to the `--length_sort` option, if it exists, or the `--name_sort` option if not.
 - The `--stats` option calculates %GC from non-ambiguous bases only (i.e. ATGCU), while the rest of the stats are calculates from the entire sequence.
+- If the `--separate` option should output more than one sequence per file, the resulting fasta files will output with the names seq1, seq2, etc. Otherwise, the sequence names (headers) are used as file names.